katsaii/gml-prelude/README.md

 Iterators are extremely useful for having a common interface which can be expanded to any data structure.

-There is current built-in support for creating iterators from arrays, structs, and generator functions.
+There is currently built-in support for creating iterators from arrays, structs, and generator functions.
 Alternative data structures, such as ds_list/map/stack/queue and buffers are not natively supported, but are able to be written simply.

 #### Creating an Array Iterator